-Nordstrom sees 2020 earnings largely below estimates, shares fall 9%
+Nordstrom sales miss, sees 2020 earnings below estimates

 Total revenue rose to $4.54 billion from $4.48 billion, but fell short of estimates of $4.56 billion.

-The company also said Erik Nordstrom would be its sole chief executive officer, as it moves away from its co-president structure.
+Earlier on Tuesday, Kohl’s Corp (KSS.N) beat tempered expectations for holiday-quarter profit, while Target Corp (TGT.N) forecast full-year profit below analysts’ estimates and missed lowered expectations for the reported quarter.

-Reporting by Praveen Paramasivam in Bengaluru and Melissa Fares in New York; Editing by Shounak Dasgupta
+Reporting by Praveen Paramasivam in Bengaluru and Melissa Fares in New York; Editing by Shounak Dasgupta and Lisa Shumaker